the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-collabcafe.md

 ### Chairing an online Collaboration Cafe

+#### Before the Call

 - Please update the shared document ([HackMD](https://hackmd.io/@turingway/collaboration-cafe)) before the event using the following steps:
   - Update the date for the upcoming call
   - Move the notes from the previous call below the working area (that will be archived in this Notion page periodically)
   - Update an icebreaker question
   - Share the notes on Slack and Twitter announcing the event

+**Want to see how we run these calls?**

+We have posted a few videos from our Collaboration Cafés on YouTube.
+Watch the video to see how Kirstie hosted the calls when it was first launched.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/I0z7OEbBzes" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### During the Call
 - Use the notes during the call to share information as you chair the call
 - Make sure that you share the Code of Conduct link and use the shared Cuckoo (or other web-based clocks)
 - Create breakout rooms for people before starting the Pomodoro
 - As the Pomodoro ends, close the rooms, ask for any feedback, and call for a 5 minutes break
 - Continue the repeated session for 2-3 Pomodoro, leaving the last 15-30 minutes for discussion on what people worked on.
 - Close the call thanking everyone, and archive the notes for the next call

+#### After the Call

+Please share any feedback from this call with the Community Manager of *The Turing Way*, specifically, if you have any feedback, concern or ideas for future calls.
+You are encouraged to create a Pull Request to improve this chapter that can help the future attendees and chair of the Collaboration Café.

 #### Beginning